 Boo!
 This Halloween season, PHOENIX magazine rounds up the angriest, vainest, freakiest, most altogether scary Arizonans. ...

 The 10 Hottest Neighborhoods of 2020

 Our roundup of metro Phoenix’s hottest areas for living and investment... five years from today. ...

 21 Cool Staycations

 Neighborhoods We Love

 Whether you’re relocating or just recreating, the Valley’s diverse and distinctive neighborhoods offer a host of haunts to explore.
 From family friendly enclaves to hidden historic ’hoods, plus meccas for outdoorsy types, foodies an...

-Artist Carrie Curran guides guests on an artistic journey as they enjoy mimosas and pastries while creating their own masterpiece.
-Designed for enthusiastic beginners to accomplished professionals, this month’s class focuses on cactus blooms in acrylic on canvas.
-9:30 a.m.-11:30 a.m. $75.
+Artist Carrie Curran guides guests on an artistic journey as they enjoy mimosas and pastries while creating their own masterpiece in acrylic on canvas.
+Designed for enthusiastic beginners to emerging professionals, this month’s class focuses on a blue window adorned with flowers.
+9:30-11:30 a.m. $75.
 Hermosa Inn, 5532 N. Palo Cristi Rd., Paradise Valley, lons.com, 602-955-7878.